iorodeo/mct_docs/rand_sync_hardware.rst

 *****************************

-The purpose of the random synchronization hardware is to provide a random 3-bit signal which be used to verify the synchronization between the camera tracking and Neuralynx data.
-If a misalignment is discovered the random synchronization signal can be used to help determine where the misalignment has occurred and to help re-align the data.
+The purpose of the random synchronization hardware is to provide a random 3-bit signal which can be used to verify the synchronization between the camera tracking and Neuralynx data.
+In addition if a misalignment is discovered the random synchronization signal can be used to help determine where the misalignment has occurred and to help re-align the data.

 Hardware Description
 =====================